INSURANCE UNDERWRITING AND CLAIMS · DECISION LOGGING

 Every algorithmic underwriting denial is a regulatory exposure.
 State model laws, CFPB guidance, and EU Solvency II all require that AI-assisted decisions on risk, pricing, and claims be explainable, auditable, and defensible — without relying on vendor-hosted logs the carrier does not control.

-NAIC Model Bulletin on AI Use in Insurance: active in ~24 states (over half) as of early 2026.
+NAIC Model Bulletin on AI Use in Insurance: adopted by 24 states (nearly half) as of early 2026.

 NAIC Model Bulletin on AI